anime with the best endings

 Paranoia Agent

 Now I said that a satisfying anime ending shouldn’t be one you need to interpret.
 However, the entire series of Paranoia Agent is one that you need to interpret through the symbolism.
-If you haven’t deciphered the key message about choosing to not hide from reality inside your delusions, Paranoia Agent and its ending will seem like just abstract batshit craziness.
+If you haven’t deciphered the key message about choosing to not hide from reality inside your delusions, Paranoia Agent and its ending will seem like just abstract craziness.

 In the ending, when a black blob of mass paranoia caused by Lil Slugger is consuming the characters, Tsukiko, the woman who started it all, confronts that she has been escaping painful reality with delusion since she was a child.
 This finally stops the blob, and the message is clear – don’t use fantasy to escape reality, no matter how painful.
 Also, extra satisfying, was the lovely last seconds that suggested anime is a big crutch for that.
 It is extra stinging in these days of rampant isekai shows meant to feed a desire for escape.